TheonlyIcebear/Bloxflip-Smart-Bet/README.md

 **Join the discord and create a ticket if you wan't help with a bug**: https://discord.gg/AxE4MytS86 <br>
 **You can message me at**: Ice Bear#0167

-A program that uses strategies and statistics to choose the best times to bet on BloxFlip's crash gamemode. https://bloxflip.com/crash. <br>
+A program that uses strategies and probability maths to choose the best times to bet on BloxFlip's crash gamemode. https://bloxflip.com/crash. <br>
 THIS DOES NOT PREDICT 100% WHEN ITS GOING TO CRASH.
 Instead either it uses a betting strategy or compares the previous crash games to see if it'd be a good idea to bet or to find a good multiplier  <br>

 # Configuration and set up